aiven/aiven-docs/docs/platform/howto/manage-project.md

 ## Move a project

 You can move a project to another organization or organizational unit.
+Users with admin access to projects can move them to another organizational unit or up a level to the organization.

+To move a project to a different organization, you must be a super admin of both organizations.
+All project members are removed when you move a project to a different organization.

 1. In the organization with the project, click **Admin**.
 1. Click **Projects** and find the project to move.